Games 101: Understanding gaming benefits and terms

 Prerequisite powers - Any powers that are required for a student to learn first before unlocking a new power.
 On the power tree, these are indicated by the path of arrows.
 For example, “Protect 1” is required to learn “Protect 2,” so “Protect 1” is the prerequisite power.

 Quests - In RPGs, missions that players go on in order to earn gold or progress in the game.
-In Classcraft, “Quests” can refer to tools such as the Boss Battles, Timer, and Stopwatch.
+In Classcraft, “Quests” are personalized, self-paced learning adventures that students complete.
+Learn more about Quests here.